About the Workshop

 Daniel Corcos, PhD (Co-PI and Chair of Curriculum Committee)

-Dr. Corcos is currently a co-program director of the Graduate Program in Neuroscience at UIC.
+Dr. Corcos is currently Professor in the Department of Physical Therapy and Human Movement Sciences, Feinberg School of Medicine at Northwestern University.
 He has served as a reviewer for NIH since 1994, was chair of the Musculoskeletal Rehabilitation Study Section for three years, and served on The Distinguished Editorial Panel to review NIH Challenge grants.
 He is currently the Chair of the MFSR study section (2011-2013) and recently chaired an SEP on “Medical Rehabilitation Research Resource (R24)”.
 In addition, he has received recognition of his mentoring of junior faculty.
-His experience with ERRIS over the last threeyears has convinced him that the rehabilitation grantsmanship workshop is a program that can have an enormous impact on the way in which junior investigators approach both their science and grant writing.
+His experience with ERRIS over the last three years has convinced him that the rehabilitation grantsmanship workshop is a program that can have an enormous impact on the way in which junior investigators approach both their science and grant writing.

 W. Zev Rymer, MD, PhD (Co-PI and Chair the Recruitment Committee)